Damans227/Damans227/README.md

 <h2><img src="https://thumbs.gfycat.com/ScaryCreamyGlobefish.webp" alt="computer" width="80"> I'm currently ...</h2>

+- 🧑‍🎓 Spending fall of 2021 working as a fellow at [MLH Fellowship][fellowship]
-- :gear: Spending summer of 2021 shadowing on the [Kubernetes v1.22 Release Team][release]
+- :gear: Shadowing on the [Kubernetes v1.22 Release Team][release]
 - 🌱 Learning and researching various Cloud, CI/CD pipelines, Container services, DevOps Processes @ [York University][yorku]
 - :school:  Working towards Master of Engineering @  [Carleton University][carleton]
 - 📚 Reading (or trying to read) : **"The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win"**